Historically, there’s been a couple of major ways you could invest your money:

 Do robo-advisors rebalance your portfolio for you？

-Kristal.ai told Planto that they will rebalance the portfolio every 6 months but the user will have to confirm if they want to do it.
-Chloe by 8 Securities refers to iFAST’s daily review of the portfolio health to decide if a portfolio is overly concentrated in a particular sector or country.
+Kristal.ai told Planto that they will rebalance the portfolio every 6 months but the user will have to confirm if they want to do it. refers to iFAST’s daily review of the portfolio health to decide if a portfolio is overly concentrated in a particular sector or country.
 Aqumon said it will only rebalance when a significant change occurs, so this is likely to be 2-3 times a year.

 How long does it take to get my money out of a robo-advisor?